arundhik97/AWS-VPC/README.md

   <h2> EC2 </h2>
 EC2 stands for Elastic Compute Cloud, a web service that provides secure, resizable computing capacity in the cloud.
 Think of it as a virtual machine in the cloud.
 The rest is basic networking concepts.
 We need to create subnets, route tables, and security groups.
 You also need to create network ACLs.

+  We have a VPC with two subnets—one public and one private.
+We also have an internet gateway to configure and create routes between our subnets.